 for portfolios with netting, variation and initial margin agreements.

-Quaternion is committed to extend ORE’s scope over a sequence of subsequent releases from Q1 2017 onwards, with respect to both financial products and analytics.
+Quaternion is committed to extend ORE’s scope over a sequence of further releases from Q4 2017 onwards, with respect to both financial products and analytics.

 The derivative product and the risk factor range will be built out to cover

 choosing one basic risk factor evolution model in each category.
-For inflation we are considering Jarrow-Yildirim and Dodgson-Kainth, for credit a simple Gaussian model to start with, for both equity and commodity log-normal models.
+For inflation we are considering Jarrow-Yildirim and Dodgson-Kainth, for credit a simple Gaussian model to start with, for commodity a log-normal model.
 Our goal is to provide a broad coverage first.

-- Subsequent ORE releases will also compute regulatory capital charges, e.g. for counterparty credit risk under the new standardised approach (SA-CCR),
+- Subsequent ORE releases will also compute regulatory capital charges, e.g. for counterparty credit risk under internal model method and the new standardised approach (SA-CCR),

 - the Monte Carlo based market risk measures will be complemented by Parametric VaR methods, e.g. for benchmarking various initial margin calculation models applied in cleared and non-cleared derivatives business,

-The order in which we contribte these ORE extesions is not fixed yet, and we are interested in the community’s feedback before we make the next steps.
+The order in which we contribute these ORE extensions is not fixed yet, and we are interested in the community’s feedback before we make the next steps.